 I meant to write about this pillow a few weeks ago, but never got around to it.
 Mainly because when I made it, I didn’t document the process.
-Anyway, I got a second chance and thought it would be a good DIY project to share.
+Anyway, I got a second chance at salvaging embroidery and thought it would be a good DIY project to share.
 The pillow above (and the one below) were embroidered by my Mother about 30+ years ago.
 She got interested in doing embroidery for a little while and these were two completed projects, both made into pillows.
 They were kits that she ordered (maybe from Colonial Williamsburg) that came complete with linen, pattern, embroidery yarns and backing material.
 Okay, so fast forward three decades and a couple of house moves and these pillows found themselves hidden in my parents attic – dirty and falling apart.
 When my Dad got sick in December, he was using whatever pillows he could find to prop himself up in his chair and the one above was getting a new workout.
 After he passed away in January and we were cleaning things out, we almost threw out the pillow.
 It was flat, dirty and sad looking.
 (So were we, actually).
 Mom said to threw it out and I had it in my hand over the trash when I realized that in daylight, the pattern and workmanship was quite lovely and it could possibly be resuscitated.
 And, I am so glad I took that second look.
 Funny, because when I came walking back into Mom’s house with it in my hand, she said as I walked in, maybe you should keep the pillow.
 I spent a lot of time making it!!
 Whew!
 I think if we’d tossed it, it would have been one of those niggling things in the back of our minds, just a little regret.

 Okay, so now I have a pretty pillow, remade to match my living room – sorry Mom!
 Anyway, she did kind of want it, but greens don’t match her house.
 Well, luckily, she found another one in need of a new suit of clothes!
 I think she must have made this one first as it’s significantly less complex than the pillow up top.